bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 28,2007

-Despite the hardship of backpacking to Baker Lake and climbing Oyster Peak the previous day, the hot weather didn't permit us to sleep well.
+Despite the hardship of backpacking to Baker Lake and climbing Oyster Peak the previous day, the hot weather didn't let us to sleep well.
 The following day when we did Skoki Mountain it would prove to be just as hot, 27°.

 Much of the trip was in the open under the hot sun, so we welcomed the shade of the trees on Jones Pass, although it didn't last long.
 Soon we were back under the sun as we neared Skoki Lodge.
 The lodge, incidentally, sits almost a hundred metres lower than the Baker Lake campsite.

 Behind the lodge, a signed trail leads to the base of Skoki Mountain.
 After breaking out of the trees, the mountain looked like a bicoloured scree pile with orange rock on the left and gray rock on the right.
 A trail went up in the orange slope, but it seemed better left for the descent.
-We ascended the gray slope following sections of large rocks that were less likely to slide under our boots.
+We ascended the gray slope following sections of large rocks less likely to slide under our boots.
 The summit, however, sits atop the orange slope.

 After we reached the ridge right of the summit, it was an easy scramble to the top.
 For a minor peak, it has exceptional views in all directions.
 After a half-hour stay, we returned the same way.